 If it is not possible to estimate the size of the user realms before the Schema DDL and SSL are compiled, setting up the user realms after BGSIA and before BFORMAT will suffice.

-BGSIA prints out the ESTIMATE-REPORT listing the sizes of individual user realms as estimated by UDS/SQL (see "Description of the ESTIMATE-REPORT" on page 84).
+BGSIA prints out the ESTIMATE-REPORT listing the sizes of individual user realms as estimated by UDS/SQL (see "Description of the ESTIMATE-REPORT" in chapter "Setting up the Schema Information Area (SIA) with BGSIA").

+/CREATE-FILE FILE-NAME=dbname.realm-name

 '''

-/CREATE-FILE FILE-NAME=dbname.realm-name

 ,SUPPORT=PUBLIC-DISK(SPACE=RELATIVE(PRIMARY-ALLOCATION=primary

+'''

+'''

 ,SECONDARY-ALLOCATION=secondary))

+'''

+'''

 [,SUPPORT=PRIVATE-DISK(VOLUME=priv-vsn,DEVICE-TYPE=device,SPACE=...)]

 '''